 Every state has enacted its own statutes of limitations for personal injury claims as well as other types of legal actions.
 When pursuing a personal injury claim, the statute of limitations is an extremely important consideration.

-Its intricacies are deceptively complex to the point that you might need a lawyer to sort them out for you.
+Its intricacies are deceptively complex to the point that you might need a Albuquerque personal injury attorney to sort them out for you.
 Never ignore the statute of limitations deadline.

 How Statutes of Limitations Work